Revised – December 2016

 - Keep your web browser software up to date by installing the most recent version.

 - If you have any doubts about the authenticity of an email, attach any suspicious emails you may receive to a new email and send them to email@example.com.
 Then, be sure to delete the suspicious emails from your mailbox.

 - Do not open the email or click on links or attachments, especially if they tell you the problem is urgent.

 - Always use secure passwords.
 A secure password consists of upper and lower case letters, numbers and special characters.

 - Monitor your account activity closely and watch for unusual activity.
-You can use Broadway Federal Bank Online Banking to monitor account balances, 24/7.
+You can use City First Bank Online Banking to monitor account balances, 24/7.

 - Consider disabling CD, DVD, and USB drives on all computers where these drives are not needed.

 - Consider using programs that scan emails for malicious content.